shailahirji/Computer-Networking/DirectoryListing/README.txt

-This program creates a web directory treating webfoot as the source directory.
+This program creates a web directory treating webroot as the source directory.

 It handles GET and HEAD requests and responds with HTTP 1.1 response headers.